sanjai0py/mirrAR-backend-assignment/README.md

 npm start
 ```

 Visit [http://localhost:5000](http://localhost:5000) in your web browser.
-The started successfully if you are greated with the message `Hello World!`
+The server started successfully if you are greated with the message `Hello World!`

 ## API Endpoints